varditomer/ReMentor-Front/README.md

-# MentorStrea - a Web Application for Mentoring Stream Code Sessions
+# MentorStream - a Web Application for Mentoring Stream Code Sessions

 This is an end-to-end full-stack web application for mentoring stream code sessions online.
 The application includes permissions for read-only access for the mentor, who is the first client to enter a specific code block, and editing access for students who enter the same code block.